stagecc/bdc3-website-public/src/data/platforms/gen3.md

     launch: https://gen3.biodatacatalyst.nhlbi.nih.gov
     documentation: https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/explore_data/gen3-discovering-data
 teaser: The Gen3 software stack is a collection of microservices that enable the standing-up of data commons, which allows different partner organizations to pool data and grants approved researchers access to harmonized datasets in a scalable, reproducible, and secure manner.
-service: Gen3 is a collection of microservices which enables  a data commons where partner organizations and grant approved researchers can share and access harmonized datasets in a scalable, reproducible, and secure manner.
+service: Gen3 is a software platform that allows partner organizations and grant approved researchers to search and access harmonized datasets.
+Users can search over project and study-specific genomic and phenotypic data and export selected cohorts to analytical workspaces in a scalable, reproducible, and secure manner.
 ---
 - Use one of the microservices or community tools to submit data objects and metadata to a Gen3 Commons.
 Or develop your own tools specific to your user community.
 - Gen3 will automatically index your data and provide globally unique identifiers (GUIDs).
 GUIDs can also be resolved at dataguids.org to find out where a data object lives within your data ecosystem.